-What is a Larks Head Knot?
+What Is a Lark's Head Knot?

-A larks head knot is also called a cow hitch knot.
-In jewelry making, a larks head knot is used to attach a cord or thread to something, especially in macrame.
-In some instances, the larks head knot may be featured as a key component in the design, such as a leather cord attached to a pendant on a necklace.
+A lark's head knot is also called a cow hitch knot.
+In jewelry making, a lark's head knot is used to attach a cord or thread to something, especially in macrame.
+In some instances, the lark's head knot may be featured as a key component in the design, such as a leather cord attached to a pendant on a necklace.

-There are several benefits to using Lark's head knot over other types of knots.
+There are several benefits to using a lark's head knot over other types of knots.
 When starting a thread, both threads will come from the same side which can make a project start out more evenly.
 Lark's head knots are secure and will not untie or slip.
 Plus, the lark's head knot is decorative.

 One thing many people don't realize is that lark's head knots are not just a beginning to a project.
-Lark's head knots can be tied in a row as a decorative element, either around a cord or a metal ring like this not covered metal ring.Continue to 2 of 9 below.
+Lark's head knots can be tied in a row as a decorative element, either around a cord or a metal ring like this uncovered metal ring.

 Other Side of a Lark's Head Knot

 A lark's head knot can be made with any type of cord or thread that is flexible enough to be folded in half without it breaking.
-For example, lark's head knots may be tied using leather cord, hemp or other fiber cords.
+For example, lark's head knots may be tied using leather cords, hemp or other fiber cords.

-This tutorial will show you how to tie a larks head knot in the leather cord to make a simple pendant necklace.
+This tutorial will show you how to tie a lark's head knot in the leather cord to make a simple pendant necklace.

 Starting a Lark's Head Knot

 If the object you are tying the knot on has a front or back, decide which side of the knot you like best.
-If you like the first picture as the front, turn the item so the back side is facing you before following these instructions.
+If you like the first picture as the front, turn the item so the backside is facing you before following these instructions.

-Fold the thread you want to tie the larks head knot within half down the middle.
+Fold the thread you want to tie the lark's head knot within half down the middle.
 You now have two cord ends.

 Slip the folded end behind or beneath the place where the knot will be tied.
-I am tying the knot around a shell buckle, so I slide the cord underneath the top of the buckle.Continue to 4 of 9 below.
+The images show the knot being tied around a shell buckle, so in this example, you would slide the cord underneath the top of the buckle.

 Pull the Cord Around

 Pull the cord up around the object you are tying the knot over.
-Try to make sure the cords don't become twisted.Continue to 5 of 9 below.
+Try to make sure the cords don't become twisted.

-Slip the Cord Ends through the Loop
+Slip the Cord Ends Through the Loop

-To make Lark's head knot, pull the other two strands through the loop.Continue to 6 of 9 below.
+To make the lark's head knot, pull the other two strands through the loop.

 Tighten the Lark's Head Knot

-To tighten the Lark's Head knot, hold the two cords in one hand and the object you tied around in the other and pull.
-When you are working with a stiff cord like thick leather, you may need to soften and bend the cord to help it to stay tight.Continue to 7 of 9 below.
+To tighten the lark's head knot, hold the two cords in one hand and the object you tied around in the other and pull.
+When you are working with a stiff cord such as thick leather, you may need to soften and bend the cord to help it to stay tight.

 Finished Lark's Head Knot

-Your Lark's head knot is done.
-You can use this simple knot to make great jewelry.Continue to 8 of 9 below.
+Your lark's head knot is done.
+You can use this simple knot to make great jewelry.

 Lark's Head Knot Necklace